What Is SOX 404 Compliance and How Can You Achieve It?

 SOX 404 compliance is a necessary but frankly rather complex form of compliance for publicly-traded companies.

-The COSO framework and its 17 principles offer a solid foundation and means for an organization to be SOX 404 compliant, and it’s a good idea for companies to follow this standard to get their internal controls up to standard.
+The requirements of SOX 404 mean adherence to the COSO framework.
+Its 17 principles offer a solid foundation and means for an organization to be SOX 404 compliant, and it’s a good idea for companies to follow this standard to get their internal controls up to standard.

 To implement the COSO framework, businesses should consider hiring a managed security service provider to audit their systems and provide recommendations on which solutions, policies, and procedures should be adopted to get in compliance.

-If you need cybersecurity but are unsure where to start, consider having a risk audit done by Impact.
+If you need to be compliant with SOX 404 but are unsure where to start, consider having a risk assessment for SOX done by Impact.
 Get in touch today to get the ball rolling on securing your future.